 Lewis Center for the Arts Posters

-The Lewis Center for the Arts serves Princeton University through the presentation of more than 100 public performances, exhibitions, readings, film screenings and lectures.
-It's the job of the LCA communications department to promote these events by developing a visual identity which includes physical and digital posters.
-I often join graphic designer Tracy Paterson to incorporate original photography into the designs.
-We work with students, faculty, staff and guest artist to deliver a finished product to draw a diverse, engaged audience from the university and surrounding community.
+The Lewis Center for the Arts serves Princeton University by presenting more than 100 public performances, exhibitions, readings, film screenings, and lectures annually.
+The LCA communications department promotes these events by developing a visual identity that includes both physical and digital posters.
+I often collaborate with graphic designer Tracy Paterson to incorporate original photography into the designs.
+We work with students, faculty, staff, and guest artists to deliver a finished product that draws a diverse, engaged audience from the university and surrounding community.
 Below are a few of my favorites.

 Princeton senior Caitlin Durkin portrays six characters in Jessica Dickey’s compelling drama, The Amish Project, exploring the aftermath of the 2006 shooting at an Amish schoolhouse.